OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ### Code conventions

 Consistent code writing, commenting and documenting style is key to collaboration.
 Make sure that you read the complete *Code conventions* section carefully and that your code complies with our guidelines.
+We are using this [Effective Dart: Style](https://dart.dev/guides/language/effective-dart/style) as our main style guide for Dart.

 #### On commenting and documenting code